The-Blackridge-Foundation/home/README.md

 ##  Our Mission

 To identify, support, and empower creators from underserved communities by providing financial assistance, digital resources, mentorship, and a platform for visibility.
-We are committed to building a world where all creators, regardless of their background—can pursue their passion without limitation.
+We are committed to building a world where all creators, regardless of their background, can pursue their passion without limitation.

 ---